The phrase “exterior wall coating” is to most people, fairly self explanatory I guess?

 A summary of the main benefits of an exterior wall coating, in the context of having one applied to your own home.

-Having a company (such as Never paint Again UK) install a high performance wall coating to the exterior of your home, can bring many benefits and cost savings, both in the short term, and looking to the years head.
+Having a company (such as ourselves, Never paint Again UK) install a high performance wall coating to the exterior of your home, can bring many benefits and cost savings, both in the short term, and looking to the years ahead.

 Penetrating damp can be cured with an application of a wall coating